 However, you’re still able to use the full array of Elementor widgets, which means that you can create:

 - Email opt-in popups

-Divi does not include a built-in popup builder like you get with Elementor, though there are third-party plugins such as Divi Overlays that will let you use Divi to design popups.
+Divi does not include a built-in popup builder as you get with Elementor, though there are third-party plugins such as Divi Overlays that will let you use Divi to design popups.

 Divi Has Built-In A/B Testing

-This is a feature that not everyone will use, but if you’re marketing-focused, you might love the fact that Divi comes with built-in A/B testing to optimize your designs.
+This is a feature that not everyone will use, but if you’re marketing-focused, you might love the fact that Divi comes with a built-in A/B testing tool called Divi Leads that allows you to optimize your designs.

 By right-clicking on any module, you can quickly spin up an A/B/n test and see how different variants of any module perform.
 For example, you can try different:

 If you’re planning to build landing pages and such, you’ll probably find this feature to be quite useful.

 With that being said, you can A/B test Elementor using third-party solutions such as Google Optimize.
 There’s also a third-party plugin called Split Test For Elementor — it’s just not as convenient as Divi is.